 In every interview, you will have to contend with fierce competition.
 To perform well and get your dream job, you have to prepare in advance.
 To help you, we’ve outlined 20 frequently asked AngularJS interview questions and the kind of answers your interviewer is likely looking for.

-- It provides a great “desktop-like” experience to the end user.
+- It provides an excellent “desktop-like” experience to the end-user.